 Since being elected to the U.S. House in 2012, Ron has served on the Judiciary, Foreign Affairs and Oversight & Government Reform Committees.
 He is the chairman of the Oversight Committee’s National Security subcommittee and the vice-chairman of the Judiciary Committee’s subcommittee on the Constitution and Civil Justice.

-Ron lives in Ponte Vedra Beach, FL with his wife, Casey, an Emmy award-winning television host.
+Ron lives in Marineland, FL with his wife, Casey, an Emmy award-winning television host.
 He is currently a Lieutenant Commander in the U.S. Navy reserve.